(CNN) — Mongolia is wild in every sense of the word.

 South Gobi's Flaming Cliffs -- Mongolia's answer to the Grand Canyon.

 Mongolia's also the place where American adventurer Roy Chapman Andrews discovered unhatched dinosaur eggs among other significant finds in the 1920s.

 The epicenter of this discovery is South Gobi's Flaming Cliffs -- considered one of the world's greatest dinosaur fossil sites.

-In other parts of the world, such a location might've been kept off-limits to the public.
+In other parts of the world, such a location might have been kept off-limits to the public.
+Not in Mongolia.

 Standing on the ground where dinosaurs once roamed, it's hard not to be thrilled by the prospect of finding even a small bone fragment on the sandstones.